Professor Carolyn Axtell

 Sheffield University Management School

 Carolyn Axtell is a Professor at the Institute of Work Psychology.
 Her areas of expertise are: virtual/remote working; the impact of new technology on work; employee well-being; the organisation of work/job design.

-She gained a PhD in Work Psychology from the University of Sheffield after completing an MSc in Occupational Psychology University of Sheffield.
+She gained a PhD in Work Psychology from the University of Sheffield, after completing an MSc in Occupational Psychology which she also studied at the University of Sheffield.

 Carolyn completed her BSc (Hons) in Psychology at the University of Hertfordshire.
 She is a Chartered Occupational Psychologist and a member of British Psychological Society (Division of Occupational Psychology).